Skip to Content

 Planting Under Cedar Trees: 17 Perennials That Will Thrive

-The sturdy and insect-repellant wood of the evergreen cedar tree guarantees that it will remain a beautiful addition to your garden for years to come.
-However, some homeowners may wish to plant something beneath their cedars in areas where the ground appears to be lacking any growth.
+The durable and insect-deterring wood of the evergreen cedar tree ensures that it will continue to be a lovely embellishment to your garden for many years.
+Nevertheless, some homeowners may want to plant something below their cedars in spots where the soil seems to lack any growth.

 What perennial plants grow under cedar trees?
 Despite the shade that cedar trees provide, many perennials can grow in these conditions.
 Some examples include flowers and bulbs, such as coral bells and columbine; ground cover, such as periwinkle and sweet woodruff; shrubs, such as azalea and hydrangea; and some ferns, such as lady fern.